Americans’ charitable donations increased by 4% in 2021,

 When you open a

-The objective of a DAF is to provide a place for your charitable giving dollars, so, ideally, you have a pool of funds to draw from consistently.
-You can then give to your favorite charities as you wish, and help minimize worry about dips in your giving since you’ve already allocated the dollars.
+The objective of a DAF is to provide one place for your charitable giving dollars, so, ideally, you have a pool of funds to draw from consistently.
+You then can give to your favorite charities as you wish, and help minimize worry about dips in your giving since you’ve already allocated the dollars.

 How can donor-advised funds work as a tax-efficiency tool?